JCoimbr4/send-emails-app/README.md

 ## How it works
 This app was built to work as a service.

 It is constantly checking a folder for JSON files with the email info, from first file on folder to the last.
+This will be donne from X to Y seconds to prevent spam.

 If there are no errors then the email is sent.